Sonic Healthcare

 Sonic Healthcare Limited is a Sydney-based, Australian company that provides laboratory services, pathology, radiology services and primary care medical services.

 About

 Sonic Healthcare Limited has a presence in Australia, New Zealand, United States, United Kingdom, Germany, Switzerland, Belgium and Ireland.
 It is the largest medical laboratory provider in Australasia and Europe and the third largest in the US.

 The company is now part of the S&P/ASX 50, and is one of the largest medical companies listed on the ASX.

-Dr Colin Goldschmidt is the CEO and Managing Director.

-Dr Jim Newcombe will become the CEO and Managing Director from 20th November 2025.
+Dr Colin Goldschmidt was the CEO and Managing Director of Sonic for the first 38 years.
+He was succeeded by Dr Jim Newcombe in 2025.

 History

-The company was listed on the Australian Stock Exchange in 1987 as Sonic Technology Australia Ltd. It had its roots in the pathology practice of Douglass Laboratories.
+The company was listed on the Australian Stock Exchange in 1987 as Sonic Technology Australia Ltd. Which took the pathology practice of Douglass Laboratories.

 In 1991, Douglass Laboratories opened a pathology branch in Adelaide, South Australia.

 In 1993, Colin Goldschmidt was appointed Managing Director for the group of laboratories.

 In 1997, Barratt Smith Moran Pathology changed its name to Capital Pathology.